Best headphones for drummers 2025: sound isolation for the studio, rehearsal room and stage

 In the world of headphones for drummers, there are three distinct categories:

-What do I need to know about headphone cable length?
+What should I consider when it comes to cable length?

 Another thing to consider is the length and durability of the supplied cable.
 If you are going to be using the headphones in a studio setting, you’ll want a long and strong - possibly even coiled - cable, that will be able to withstand some movement.
 If you’re just using them at home or in the studio, this is less of an issue.
 In fact, if you’re only looking for a pair to plug into an electronic drum kit, you won’t want an extensively long cable because it will likely get in the way.

-How to use headphones without damaging your ears
+How do I use headphones safely without damaging my ears?

 If you’re using headphones to make music, it’s important to remember that you’ll still be receiving higher volumes than normal directly into your ears.
 With this in mind, you should be conscious of regulating the volume that you intake music at.
 A good guideline is always to start as quietly as you are comfortable with and then only increase the volume incrementally as you need.